-This report contains the electricity commodity prices under the Regulated Price Plan (RPP) for the period November 1, 2021 through October 31, 2022.
+This report contains the electricity commodity prices under the Regulated Price Plan (RPP) for the period November 1, 2022 through October 31, 2023.
 The prices were set in accordance with the methodology outlined in the Regulated Price Plan Manual (RPP Manual).

-The Ontario Energy Board (OEB) is required by law to set RPP commodity prices for periods of not more than 12 months, and to set RPP prices to reflect the forecast cost of supplying RPP consumers.
-RPP prices are typically reviewed every six months: once in the spring (for May 1) and once in the fall (for November 1).1
+The Ontario Energy Board (OEB) is required by law to set RPP commodity prices every year, to take effect on November 1 of each year, and to set RPP prices to reflect the forecast cost of supplying RPP consumers.